Miserlou/Zappa/README.md

 #### Large Projects

-AWS currently limits Lambda zip sizes to 50 meg.
-If the project is larger than that, set the `slim_handler=true` in the zappa_settings.json.
-This just gives Lambda a small handler file.
-The handler file then pulls the large project down from S3 at run time.
-The initial load of the large project may add to runtime, but the difference should be minimal on a warm lambda function.
+AWS currently limits Lambda zip sizes to 50 megabytes.
+If your project is larger than that, set `slim_handler=true` in your `zappa_settings.json`.
+In this case, your fat application package will be replaced with a small handler-only package.
+The handler file then pulls the rest of the large project down from S3 at run time!
+The initial load of the large project may add to startup overhead, but the difference should be minimal on a warm lambda function.
+Note that this will also eat into the _memory_ space of your application function.

 #### Enabling Bash Completion